HowProgrammingWorks/SelfAssessment/Skills/CPP.md

   - cout, cin, and endl objects
   - Functions
   - Parameters and arguments of functions
-  - What functions are useful and how to use them effectively in programming?
   - Local scope
   - Keywords and identifiers
   - Operators